What Income Class Am I

 Poverty

 The last and final class sitting at the very bottom is the poverty level class.
 Households in this class do not make enough money to pay for life essential necessities based upon the poverty line set by the United States government.
 The current poverty line for a family of four is $18,000 to $23,050 annually.
+Poverty is not just about a lack of income, but also about limited access to healthcare, education, and employment opportunities, which can perpetuate a cycle of disadvantage.

 If you want to read similar articles to What Income Class Am I, we recommend you visit our Personal Finance category.